BTantillo/ORM-Challenge-13/README.md

-# Object Relational Mapping challenge 13 - E-commerce Back End
+# Object Relational Mapping Challenge 13 - E-commerce Back End

 ## Purpose

-*To create a backend for a e-commerce website that utilizes  the latest technologies in order to stay competitive with it's competition .
+*To create a backend for a e-commerce website that utilizes  the latest technologies in order to stay competitive with it's competition.

 ## Built With